iOS

 Java

 This is an optional library you can install if you're working with Java.
 It uses an internal queue to make calls fast and non-blocking.
 It also batches requests and flushes asynchronously, making it perfect to use in any part of your web app or other server side application that needs performance.
-Installation Capturing events Setting user properties To set user properties , include the properties you'd like to set when capturing an event: For more details on the difference between $set and…
+Installation Capturing events Person profiles and properties For backward compatibility, PostHog captures identified events by default.
+These create person profiles .
+To set person properties in…

 Read next article